 The admiration of ‘cool’ stems from the admiration of easy results – instead of praising hard work and enthusiasm, we too readily respect effortlessness and ease.
 Our need to keep up appearances encourages coolness, but ultimately doesn’t reward it.
 We use our portrayal of cool as an excuse from effort because it allows us to avoid the risk of failure.
 Perhaps if we feared failure less, we could embrace and celebrate trying more.

 Don’t get me wrong.
 I often fall victim to this tendency myself.
 I validate my mistakes and failures by rationalising that I didn’t try hard enough.
 Instead of owning up, I make excuses and accuse others of being try-hards.
 We try to pass off our insecurities as indifference.
 Rather than work hard and risk a possible failure, we emphasise our lack of ambition to make the case that we would succeed if we’d cared — but caring isn’t cool.

 Throughout the years, I’ve learned that to succeed, you have to try, you have to make an effort, you have to care, and you have to let the changing tides completely knock the bearing out of you.
 You have to be OK to make a fool of yourself!

 Playing pretend with your indifference is a dangerous and foolish thing to do.
-I guess I’m the last person who should be giving advice on how to live, but if there’s one thing I know beyond a doubt, it’s that you should love your passions, nurture them, and share them with the world.
+I guess I’m the last person who should be telling you how to live, but if there’s one thing I know beyond a doubt, it’s that you should love your passions, nurture them, and share them with the world.
 Bring something new into the lives of the people around you.
 Don’t be like everyone else.
 Don’t be boring.
 Don’t stop caring.
 If you don’t care, you’re not really living.